 In the spring, fresh fruit shoots emerge from the eyes, which have been left standing for one year, and again bear leaves, flowers, buds and tendrils.
 Without annual pruning, the annual buds of the shoots would develop new lateral levels each year with new shoots and buds.
 The vine would continue to expand in terms of area, a rational management would not be possible (the record holds one Versoaln Vine in South Tyrol).
 Because this is too uncontrollably higher earnings and thus inevitably lead to loss of quality in wine, the already mentioned pruning takes place.

 Basal eyes are called the axillary buds at the base of annual shoots.
-This area will be formed shortly after bud breakout.
+This area is already formed shortly after bud breakout.
 The internodes are still very compressed, so that several nodes with alternating axillary buds closely over each other.
 These buds usually only drive out when pruning spigot (very short shoots) is cut back.
 Depending on the grape variety, the basal lobes are reduced in their fertility.
-There are even grape varieties like Luglienga Bianca (Silk grape), which is quite barren on the first five basal lobes, leaving a head cut on cones would lead to total failure of the crop.
+There are even grape varieties like Luglienga Bianca (Seidentra grape), which is quite barren on the first five basal lobes, leaving a head cut on cones would lead to total failure of the crop.

 As a sleeping eye becomes one adventitious referred to, which is formed at the trunk or root of the vine.
 In contrast to the axillary buds, these have not been preformed the year before, but are only newly induced (triggered) somewhere in the case of growth disorders or injuries to the vine.
 The tribal side shoots are called water shoots, which serve as a reserve for emergencies.
 They are very vigorous and infertile in the first year, as they are programmed for rapid growth to function as the caring or already dead mainstay of the vine to replace as quickly as possible.
 See a list of keyword relevant keywords below grapevine,